Our responses to reviews and inquiries

 Overview

-This update provides an overview about how we have addressed overarching themes from recently published inquiries and reviews, including the 2012 Francis report.
+This update provides an overview about how we addressed themes from recent inquiries and reviews.
+Including the 2012 Francis report.

-It shows the impact our work to promote a more collaborative and patient-focused culture has had on the shifting landscape of healthcare regulation.
+It shows the impact our work to promote a more collaborative and patient-focused culture has had on healthcare regulation.

 The 2016 responses to reviews and inquiries